ketan-16/FaceRec/README.md

 # FaceRec
-Face Recogition using cv2 and Tensorflow for attendance systems
+Face Recogition using cv2 and face_recognition for attendance systems